zalenix/portaldocs/portal-sdk/templates/portalfx-performance.md

 - Ensure your extension isn't using [obsolete bundles](https://aka.ms/portalfx/obsoletebundles)
 - Use the [Portal's ARM delegation token](#using-the-portals-arm-token)
 - Migrate your extension to [dependency injection](#dependency-injected-view-models)
+- Ensure you aren't making any network requests in your extension boot path (Program.ts file)

 ## Operational best practices